Submitted by on

 1. Preparation

-This includes a readiness assessment, which, if needed, is followed by remediation.
+This includes a readiness assessment, which, if required, is followed by remediation.
 Then a full security assessment and a Security Assessment Report (SAR) are created.

 2. Authorization